rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/shortcodes/README.md

 ```
 ####**i. title**

-To show title in shortcode for support form or not.
+You can use the title attribute as shown above.
+This will show "Get support" as title.
+The default value is yes.
 Accepted Values = 'yes' / 'no'

 ####**ii. allow_guest**

 To allow non logged in user to create support ticket or not.
+Default value is no.
 Accepted Values = 'yes' / 'no'

-####**Title attribute**

-You can use the title attribute as shown above.
-This will show "Get support" as title.
-The default value is yes.
-Accepts yes/no.

 ### 2. Shortcode for Tickets